 877 Workshop.
 Handcrafted goods for men.
 Made in Germany.

 Our work spirit is to strive for quality, to rely in the best materials, a lot of artisanal experience and even more passion.
+We just love to create and make you nice products that we ourselves love and use.

 One of a kind